 Carbohydrate intake is important to improve egg quality and regular menstrual cycles because they help release the hormone that stimulates egg development, ovulation and implantation (16).
 Healthy carbohydrate sources include barley, brown rice, buckwheat and whole grains such as rye breads and oatmeal.

 Consuming protein rich foods helps support a healthy pregnancy by promoting better uterine lining growth.
 It also reduces nausea during early pregnancy by keeping blood sugar levels stable (14).
-Whole protein sources such as eggs, fish, poultry, beans and lentils are the most nutrient dense protein options for pre-pregnancy diet plans.
+Whole protein sources such as eggs, fish, poultry, lean meats, beans and lentils are the most nutrient dense protein options for pre-pregnancy diet plans.

 Dairy products like kefir, tempeh and ghee are high in calcium that’s essential for healthy fetal development.
 They also contain the probiotic lactobacilli that support healthy gut function.
+Some research even suggests that consuming full-fat dairy may increase your chances of conceiving.

 Whether you’re looking to simply pep up your fitness routine, jazz up your diet with mouth-watering low-calorie recipes or want to get your act together and significantly drop that number on your scale – BetterMe app has got you covered!
 Improve your body and revamp your life with us!